Guide to moving up to secondary school

 What to do if you are moving to a new house

-It is important that we know where your child lives: your address tells us if your child lives in a school’s catchment area, and how far away they live from the school.
+It is essential that we know where your child lives: your address tells us if your child lives in a school’s catchment area, and how far away they live from the school.
 If you move to a different address, you must provide us with evidence before we can use the new address for your child’s application.

 The address you use in your child’s application must meet our definition of a ‘Normal Home Address’.